rdkit/RDKitjs-legacy/README.md

 # Current stability status

-This project is not stable but lot of basic RDKit functions are already ported look at the test/exemple.txt file for a example of function availables

-to have a complete list of available function look at the EMSCRIPTEN_BINDINGS section in rdmol.h

-there are two type of methods:

-* create a molecule (class_function)
-* apply functions on a created molecule (function)
+This project is not stable and still under heavy development.

-# Future requests / help / missing RDKit functions
+# Feature requests / help / missing RDKit functions

 If you want to contribute or need RDKit functions not already mapped please add a comment in the issues of this project.

-Guillaume Godin